paulmars/realiaser/Readme.md

 Features
 ---------------------

-* Tells if you if your last command was too long.
+* Tells if you if your last command should have used an alias.
 * Keeps track of your score.
 * Keeps track of your last successful command and unsuccessful command.
 * Doesn't modify your ENV in any way.